PrinceOfFavonius/readme/README.md

-this just here until i can have the energy to make my rentry but this is for byi , int , and dni. byi : i am a minor(5teen) and i am taken (im also polyamorous.) .
+the image is a kaeya jumpscare . this just here until i can have the energy to make my rentry but this is for byi , int , and dni. byi : you can call me kaeya or beidou, i am a minor(5teen) and i am taken (im also polyamorous.) .
 I do make jokes that lean toward rude and sexual (lmk if you arent comfy w that or cant handle either of those.) my prns are he / vamp atm, pls no they/them.
-Im an irl vampire🩸(doesnt mean i THINK i really iam, i just love vampires and wna be one.
+Im an irl vampire🩸(doesnt mean i THINK i really iam, i just love vampires and wna be one. i dont mind kaeya ships as long as theyre not problematic.

 pls int i dont bite : genshin impact , horror game fans, roblox, mcr, ptv, korn, metallica, palaye royale, honkai star rail, ghost, pokemon, castlevania, chainsaw man, caseoh, 13-17. ill add more when i think of some